B.C. Archaeology

 THE TOUR

-This three-week Study Tour has an emphasis on the archaeology and history of Turkey.
+This 3-week Study Tour has an emphasis on the archaeology and history of Turkey.
 The tour begins in Istanbul where we explore the monuments around the Hippodrome including the famous Basilica Cisterns of Justinian.
-We also visit the impressive Haghia Sophia church, (dating to the mid 6th Century AD) one of the grandest structures to survive from ancient times.
-The following day we explore the splendours of Topkapi Palace, home of the Ottoman court, and also walk through the extensive arcades of the Grand Bazaar, a shopper’s paradise!
+We also visit the impressive Haghia Sophia church, (dating to the mid-6th Century AD) one of the grandest structures to survive from ancient times.
+The following day we explore the splendours of Topkapi Palace, home of the Ottoman court, and also walk through the extensive arcades of the Grand Bazaar, a shopper's paradise!

 The Blue Mosque in Istanbul